 No it’s not spring, but if you read my post on How To Make A Vegetable Centerpiece from the other day then the colors are similar in today’s TABLESCAPE.
 I love the softness of pale, faded colors and neutrals and since autumn is my favorite season why not use them instead of being traditional?
 Table setting is an form that I love to participate in.
 Cooking takes a back burner so to speak to the setting!
 I started with this…

-One tip to make any duvet or sheet work as a tablecloth is to pin it in the center on both of the long ends.
+A trick to make any duvet or sheet work as a tablecloth is to pin it in the center on both of the long ends.
 Duvets are often wide, especially if they are from a king sized bed…so this will keep it off the floor.
 I used a couple of safety pins and then wove some flowers through the pins to cover them.

-Drape your TABLE GARLAND all the way to the end of the table and then over the edges.
+Drape your table garland all the way to the end of the table and then over the edges.
 If you can bend it slightly to follow the lines of the table then all the prettier.
-My table is rather RUSTIC and for this look I wanted the style of SHABBY CHIC FURNITURE, so covering it gave me that look without changing the table out or painting it.
+My table is rather rustic and for this look I wanted the style of shabby chic furniture, so covering it gave me that look without changing the table out or painting it.

 I don’t really remember there being such a great selection of gourds in soft greens before this year and I’m loving how they look!

 Vintage brass candleholders with vintage wedgewood blue candles.
 My favorite tabletop accessories in my decor are always the vintage collections that I’ve sourced over the years!